 Top 5 Dividend Picks for 2012

-2011 is drawing to a close and it’s been a great year for the Daily Dividend Investor portfolio.
-My goal for the portfolio this year, was to grow it to the point where it would generate $500/month in totally passive income.
+2011 is drawing to a close and it’s been a good year for the Daily Dividend Investor portfolio.
+My goal for the portfolio this year, was to grow it to the point where it would generate $500/month in passive income.
 Even though the DDI portfolio falls just a little short one month each quarter, it is producing well above $1500 in quarterly income!

 I’m very pleased with that accomplishment.

 I’ve already bumped the next goal to $600/month in income, however through some additional capital additions throughout 2012 I’m pushing to get the portfolio up to $1000/month.

 As I look back on 2011 there a few stocks that are worth special mention and I wanted to share them with you.
 So in today’s post I’m going to highlight my 5 Top Dividend Stock Picks for 2012.
 A few of these stocks are already owned by the DDI portfolio and others are stocks I’m looking to possibly add in the near future.

 A word of caution as you work your way through the list.
 You shouldn’t just use this as a “buy list”, but rather as a starting point for developing new investment ideas that may help improve your portfolio.
 If your current portfolio has less than 10-15 holdings, these may not be the right stocks for you now – you may want to look to more large cap / blue chip, Dow components before adding some of the names I’ll be looking at here.

 The one thing all of these companies have in common, is they are all “niche” players.
 They all serve a specific market and they are the best at what they do.
 They tend to have “wide moats” – meaning that it would be hard for another company to come along and duplicate their success.
 Increasing dividends or paying special bonus dividends is a part of their DNA.